midnightrun/notes-achieving-devops/NOTES.md

 Continuous Integration (CI), work in small batches and use automated test to detect and reverse changes that introduced a regression error. #defintion

-Everyone thinks they are doing CI but check the definition in “Continues Delivery book”. #provokingthought

 Strive for short-lived branches (1-2 days). #suggestion

 Look into Trunk Based Development. #research

 Look into Monorepos #research

-1) merge to trunk daily 2) branches shorter than 3 days 3) less than 3 active branches #provokingthought

 Don’t try to separate where code is being written and tested due to the danger of “someone else job”. #suggestion

 Postmortem example setup could be 1) What happen slot, gather log files, chat discussions and more, at best in a timeline manner 2) Open Discussion, looking for gaps in knowledge, tooling or configuration 3) Remediation items, actionable goals within 30 days and following the SMART concept would be a first idea. #suggestion

 Try to cultivate a culture where failures are seen as opportunities to be better. #behaviour

-If you are not ashamed of your MVP, it is not a MVP. #provokingthought

 Take a value stream analysis to make waste visible.
 Try to determinate your lead and cycle time. #suggestion